 13) Freelance Bookkeeping/Accounting

 With so many people starting their own online business, there’s one thing that each one will eventually need and that’s support with accounting.
 If you’re already qualified and know what you’re doing then this is a great way to pursue your career online and with more flexibility.

 You’ll need to set yourself up with a website and service packages and be prepared to share on social media so people can find you.
 Aside from that, you’ll simply need your laptop and business insurance and you can find a steady bookkeeping career online.

 Similarly to blogging, this isn’t a quick way to earning a steady income but, if you have a topic you’re interested in, this can be a great way to monetize it.
 These can also be wonderful ways to market yourself and your freelance job

-You can easily talk about your industry online to help others access your industry, learn some of the skills you’ve had to, or listen to industry experts.
+You can easily talk about your industry online to help others access your industry, teach some of the skills you’ve had to learn, or listen to industry experts.
 With YouTube and podcasts, you’ll typically be looking at sponsorships and ad revenue as income.

 15) SEO Consultant

 If you’re interested in Search Engine Optimization and want to be working in an in-demand, everchanging environment that you will need to keep up with then this avenue could be for you.

 Every website, blog, and business is looking to rank highly in Google search and there’s a complex world behind getting your contact ranking highly which most people have zero – to surface level knowledge of.

 This is an industry where people will often take a cursory knowledge of and claim to be SEO experts which can be frustrating for people who dedicate time to their industry but also makes it easy for you to set yourself apart by putting in the work.